 By the end of trip, it will be plain why Audrey Hepburn had it right: “Paris is always a good idea."

 Arrive Paris; Welcome Reception & Dinner (D)Read more

-On arrival in Paris, you will check into your hotel – either the Hotel Muguet or its sister Hotel de L’Empereur.
-These small, boutique hotels are conveniently located in the 7th arrondissement near the gold-domed L’Hôtel des Invalides, the shopping street rue Cler, the Eiffel Tower, Rodin museum, metro stops and buses, and both have a very helpful staff, attentive to all your needs.
+On arrival in Paris, you will check into your hotel – the Hotel de L’Empereur.
+This small, boutique hotel is conveniently located in the 7th arrondissement near the gold-domed L’Hôtel des Invalides, the shopping street rue Cler, the Eiffel Tower, Rodin museum, metro stops and buses, and both have a very helpful staff, attentive to all your needs.

 Meet your fellow guests at a 6pm Welcome Champagne Reception and delve into the adventures planned for the days ahead.
 For a classic French dinner, it’s a 20-minute walk into the St. Germaine area to the oldest restaurant in Paris, La Petite Chaise.
 Choose from all the traditional French entrées, plats and desserts, including foie gras, escargots, magret de canard, and crème brulée.

 End your evening with an optional late night coffee chat at the nearby legendary Café Deux Magots or Café Flores, where Sartres, de Beauvoir, and Camus worked.
-(Overnight in Paris at the Hotel Muguet or its sister Hotel de L’Empereur or similar)
+(Overnight in Paris at the Hotel de L’Empereur or similar)

 Tue, May 22